 In many places, corrosion is a big issue; corrosion can cause major damage to the vehicle especially on the undercarriage where rust can literally eat through the doors and floor.
 When a headlight is out it can make a car look like a motorcycle to oncoming traffic, which could be a real hazard if a car were to pass.
 It also limits the drivers viewing range, so it is important to check them monthly.
 This goes for reverse lights, blinkers, and brake lights, all if working properly could keep an accident from happening.
 Don’t assume that if the brake lights work that the reverse lights do as well.
 Function is not always in the bulb itself, but may be something underlying instead.
 Finally, check the inside of the car when it rains or after a cleaning.
 Make sure there are no damp areas or leaks around the seals in windows, sunroofs, or vents.
 Sometimes doors can fill with water as well, which can cause corrosion or electrical damage.

 Keeping a properly maintained automobile will mean less pollution, less major repair costs, and better gas mileage.
-Gas mileage automatically increases with correct tire pressure, clean filters, and oil levels.
-Fuel prices fluctuate, but they are not going down any time soon.
-Maintaining a healthy vehicle saves in many ways.
+Gas mileage automatically increases with correct tire pressure, clean filters, and oil.

-- Donate a car, RV or truck to charity when the vehicle you have is no longer needed and you are ready to buy a new vehicle.
+- Donate a car, boat, yacht, RV or truck to charity when the vehicle or vessel you have is no longer needed and you are ready to buy a new vehicle.
 You can receive the maximum legal tax deductions and possibly a partial cash payment for your used car.

 - Greener Transportation: Information about going with greener vehicles and the proper maintenance of your vehicle.
 Plus information on how you drive can affect the fuel consumption of your car.